fuzzballb/nd00333_AZMLND_C2/README.md

 ![The SwaggerUI won't allow the actual call](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/Review/3_http_server_issue.PNG "The SwaggerUI won't allow the actual call")

 #### Calling the endpoint with curl command

+To see if the proposed crul command of the Swagger file works, Here we are directly making a post request with curl

 ![Calling endpoint with curl command](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/Review/Call_to_endpoint_curl.PNG "Calling endpoint with curl command")

 #### Consuming endpoint with endpoint.py

+Calling the endpoint from a python sript also works

 ![Consuming endpoint with endpoint.py](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/Endpointpy_result.PNG "Consuming endpoint with endpoint.py")

 ### Enable logging